open-neuromorphic/open-neuromorphic.github.io/content/english/team/_index.md

 ---
-description: Meet the organizers behind Open Neuromorphic.
+description: Meet the original founders of Open Neuromorphic.
 Our team ensures the thriving community of neuromorphic computing, digital hardware, and AI enthusiasts.
 members:
 - description: 'Fabrizio Ottati completed his Ph.D. in the Department of Electronics and Communications of Politecnico di Torino, under the supervision of professor